Extensions of the universal theta divisor: Stability conditions

 We conclude with some remarks, beginning with remarks about the families $\Jb_{g,n}(\phi)$ and their relation to families already existing in the literature.
-By definition $\Jb_{g,n}(\phi)$ is the moduli space of $\phi$-semistable rank $1$, torsion-free sheaves.
-Our definition of $\phi$-semistability, Definition~\ref{Def: StabilityInFamilies}, is an extension of the definition given by Oda--Seshadri \cite{oda79} (for degree $0$ rank $1$, torsion-free sheaves on a single nodal curve), and our proof of Proposition~\ref{Prop: JbExists} shows that $\phi$-semistability can be (non-canonically) identified with slope semistablity in the sense of \cite{simpson94}.
-The authors expect that $\Jb_{g,n}(\phi)$ can alternatively be constructed as a family of quasi-stable compactified Jacobians in the sense of Esteves \cite{esteves01}.
+By definition $\Jb_{g,n}(\phi)$ is the moduli space of $\phi$-semistable rank~$1$, torsion-free sheaves.
+Our definition of $\phi$-semistability (Definition~\ref{Def: StabilityInFamilies}) is a modification of the definition given by Oda--Seshadri \cite{oda79} (for degree $0$ rank~$1$, torsion-free sheaves on a single nodal curve), and our proof of Corollary~\ref{Cor: JbExists} shows that $\phi$-semistability can be (non-canonically) identified with slope semistablity in the sense of \cite{simpson94}.
+In \cite{esteves01}, Esteves defined a stability condition, called quasi-stability, for sheaves on a family of curves.
+Melo recently used Esteves' work to construct compactifications of $\J_{g,n}$ over $\Mb_{g,n}$, and showed that every $\Jb_{g, n}(\phi)$ can be realized as the restriction of one of her compactifications to $\Mm{g}{n}^{\text{TL}}$ \cite[Proposition~4.17]{melo16}.

-Earlier Melo constructed a compactified universal Jacobian over $\Mb_{g,n}$ in \cite{melo11}.
-Her compactification is different from the ones studied in this paper as e.g.~it is not always a Deligne--Mumford stack (as the hypothesis to \cite[Proposition~8.3]{melo11} fails; her compactification is also not a moduli stack of torsion-free sheaves on stable curves, but the authors expect one can identify it with such a stack by an argument similar to \cite[Theorem~10.3.1]{pand96}).
+Earlier in \cite{melo11} Melo constructed a compactified universal Jacobian over $\Mb_{g,n}$.
+Her compactification is different from the ones studied in this paper as e.g.~it is not a Deligne--Mumford stack (as the hypothesis to \cite[Proposition~8.3]{melo11} fails; her compactification is also not a moduli stack of torsion-free sheaves on stable curves, but the authors expect one can identify it with such a stack by an argument similar to \cite[Theorem~10.3.1]{pand96}).
 Melo's paper builds upon a large body of work on constructing compactifications over $\Mb_{g,0}$ \cite{caporaso94, pand96, jarvis00, caporaso08, melo09}.
+The compactifications constructed by Caporaso and Pandharipande have special significance because of a relation to moduli of stable pairs (in the sense of Alexeev) that we explain in Section~\ref{Subsect: StablePair}.